| Title: | A Control Systems Toolbox |

 Returns a list object of 'zpk' class, consisting of z, p and k.
 The numerator zeros are returned in the columns of matrix Z with number of columns equal to number of outputs.
 The gains for each numerator transfer function are returned in column vector K. P, a column vector contains the pole locations of the denominator of the transfer function.

-retrieves the model for a state-space system from a sys
+ssdata retrieves the model for a state-space system from a sys object

 sys1 |